jfields4733/Jordan/-6TestingTruthTables/README.md

 #### Testing

+The LED should stay on.

 #### Prompts

 *Does this circuit work, or is the testing trivial?*

+The testing is trivial

 *At what stage in the workflow does the vivado decide this circuit is a mistake, it is trivial and doesn't implement it?*